Unity-Technologies/2d-spriteshape-samples/README.md

 # 2d-spriteshape-samples

-Samples for the 2D SpriteShape feature.
+This repository contains samples of the 2D SpriteShape feature.

+For use with Unity 2018.1b and newer.